top of page

 Merger agreement of Tripura; Source: White Paper on Indian States

 On January 26, 1950, Tripura came to be classified as a Part C state under India’s Constitution, continuing its existing status as a state directly controlled via central administration.
-This classification reflected its unique administrative status during the early post-independence period.
+This classification reflected its unique administrative status during the early post-independence period (Tripura Assembly, n.d.).

-When the State Reorganization Commission (SRC) was formed, it initially proposed integrating Tripura into Assam.
-However, when the SRC report came out in 1956, Tripura's separate status was retained and it was designated as a union territory.
+When the State Reorganisation Commission (SRC) was formed, it initially proposed integrating Tripura into Assam.
+However, when the SRC report came out in 1955, Tripura's separate status was retained, and it was designated as a union territory (SRC, 1955).

 Reorganization of North-East India

-The North-Eastern Areas (Reorganisation) Act of December 30, 1971, reshaped Tripura's destiny.
-Alongside Meghalaya and Manipur, Tripura was granted statehood, paving the way for a new era in its governance and development.
+The North-Eastern Areas (Reorganisation) Act of December 30, 1971, reshaped Tripura's story.
+Alongside Meghalaya and Manipur, Tripura was granted statehood, paving the way for a new era in its governance and development (Government of India, 1971).

 January 21, 1972, marked a historic milestone as Tripura emerged as a full-fledged state.
 This transition signified a significant moment in Tripura's journey from a princely state to an integral part of India's federal structure.

-Post statehood, more Bengali refugees took shelter in Tripura, causing concerns among tribal minority.
-In response, the Tripura Assembly passed the Tripura Tribal Areas Autonomous District Council Bill in 1979, which was added to the Sixth Schedule in 1984.
-This significant move, allocated over 68% of Tripura's land to the council, which now operates from Khumulwng, near Agartala.
+Tripura housed over 16 lakh refugees during the 1971 Bangladesh War, causing concerns among tribal minorities.
+In response, the Tripura Assembly passed the Tripura Tribal Areas Autonomous District Council Bill in 1979, which was added to the Sixth Schedule in 1984 (Tripura High Court, 1979).
+This significant move allocated over 68% of Tripura's land to the council, which now operates from Khumulwng, near Agartala.

-Initially, the state of Tripura comprised of the three districts of - North Tripura, South Tripura and West Tripura.
-Subsequently, each of these districts came to be split creating the new districts of Dhalai, Gowati, Khowai, Sipahijala and Unakoti.
+Initially, the state of Tripura comprised the three districts of North Tripura, South Tripura and West Tripura.
+Subsequently, each of these districts came to be split in 2014, creating the new districts of Dhalai, Gomati, Khowai, Sipahijala and Unakoti (Government of Tripura, 2017).

 Tripura districts (2021)